sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 ![char_length_values](https://user-images.githubusercontent.com/80749213/112664390-33ab5780-8e5a-11eb-96fd-c55ac50441b1.png)

-To fix it, we need to tell SAS that we want to increase the length of our values. **WE WILL TALK ABOUT THIS IN THE NEXT TUTORIAL?????**
+To fix it, we need to tell SAS that we want to increase the length of our values.
+We will further discuss about the **LENGTH** statement in the next tutorial.

 **REMEMBER** that there is a maximum character length allowed, and that is of **32767** characters.
 That should be enough!